Longzea/CeloAssist-Tutorial/README.md

 import erc20 from './abis/irc.abi.json';
 ```

-Next, we are going to import our components which we are going to discuss later from the components folder.
+Next, we are going to import our components which we are going to discuss later from the components folder:

 ```js
 import Header from './components/Header';